Chamberlain (band): Reunion

-In September, 2018 the band had a short tour to celebrate the 20th anniversary of its 1998 LP,'The Moon, My Saddle', and announced that they were collaborating on new music for the first time since 2010.
+In September 2018, the band had a short tour to celebrate the 20th anniversary of its 1998 LP, 'The Moon, My Saddle', and announced that they were collaborating on new music for the first time since 2010.

-June of 2019 saw Chamberlain return to Europe for the first time since 1996 with a string of dates culminating in an appearance at Hamburg's Booze Cruise festival.
+June 2019 saw Chamberlain return to Europe for the first time since 1996 with a string of dates culminating in an appearance at Hamburg's Booze Cruise festival.